Use PINGMapper

 Find out how to process your own sonar recordings.

-Process single sonar recording
+Process single sonar log

 Sonar recordings from Humminbird® side imaging sonar systems are saved to a SD card inserted into the control head.
-Each sonar recording consists of a DAT file and commonly named subdirectory containing SON and IDX files.
-The directory of saved recordings have the following structure:
+Each sonar recording consists of a DAT

 ├── Rec00001